Swifu69/Kittens/README.md

 # Kittens

 Kittens is a website were you can look and post different cats!
 It was made to honor ["Oh long johnson"](https://www.youtube.com/watch?v=kkwiQmGWK4c), a very pupular cat in the internet.
-It was also made to conmemorate my cat named Figaro!.
+It was also made to commemorate my cat named Figaro!.

 #Installation